dCache/dcache-book2/config-ReplicaManager.md

 online
 	 Normal operation.
 	 Replicas in this state are readable and can be counted.
 Files can be written (copied) to this pool.

 down
 	A pool can be `down` because
 	-   the admin stopped the domain in which the pool was running.
 	-   the admin set the state value via the admin interface.
 	-   the pool crashed

 	To confirm that it is safe to turn pool down there is the command `ls unique` in the admin interface to check number  		of files which can be locked in this pool.
-(See [section\_title].)
+(See [the section called “Commands for the admin interface”](#commands-for-the-admin-interface).)

 	Replicas in pools which are `down` are not counted, so when a pool crashes the number of `online` replicas for some 		files is reduced.
 The crash of a pool (pool departure) may trigger replication of multiple files.